• Skip to main content

 Discover the latest electronics in Den Town

 As with many Namba points of interest, Den Town is another destination full of shops.
-People compare it to Akihabara district in Tokyo.
+People compare it to Akihabara in Tokyo.
 Both spots are full of shops devoted to electronics, video games, and pop culture.

 Denden Electric Town